-The Emirates Academy of Hospitality Management offers three flexible payment options:
+The Emirates Academy of Hospitality Management offers three flexible payment options for undergraduates:

-- Pay the yearly mandatory academic fees in 9 equal installments during the academic year (September to June). - Pay one year's mandatory academic fees before the start of the first trimester each year and receive a 5% discount. - Pay the mandatory academic fees for the full three year programme before the start of the very first trimester and receive a 10% discount.
+- Pay the yearly mandatory academic fees in 9 equal installments during the academic year. - Pay one year's mandatory academic fees before the start of the first trimester each year and receive a 5% discount on tuition fees. - Pay the mandatory academic fees for the full three year programme before the start of the very first trimester and receive a 10% discount on tuition fees and sundries.